 - 1.1 Norwich University of the Arts has continued to experience a strong demand for its courses as a recognition of the quality of work undertaken by its staff and students.
-The University, in its 170th Anniversary Year, remains committed to fair access, equality of opportunity for applicants and support for all of its students, particularly those applicants attracted from groups underrepresented in HE. - 1.2 The University continues to demonstrate and evidence a good record of performance in widening participation and fair access over the past decade.
-The University has grown and now has in excess of 1,700 undergraduate, taught postgraduate and postgraduate research students that comprise its learning community.
+The University remains committed to fair access, equality of opportunity for applicants and support for all of its students, particularly those applicants attracted from groups under-represented in Higher Education (HE). - 1.2 The University continues to demonstrate and evidence a good record of performance in widening participation and fair access over the past decade.
+The University has grown and now has in excess of 1,800 undergraduate, taught postgraduate and postgraduate research students that comprise its learning community.
 Students continue to be drawn from a diverse range of backgrounds and educational experiences.
 During the preceding 5 years the University has consistently met or exceeded the relevant national benchmarks for the recruitment of students from under-represented groups in HE (percentage from state schools, Low Participation Neighbourhoods (LPN's), and National Statistics Socio-economic Classification 4-7(NS-SEC 4-7)). - 1.3 The University has performed well against sector benchmarks for retention of students over the past years, meeting or exceeding most of the sector benchmarks for each group.
 The University is far from complacent in evaluating its performance against these benchmarks and continues to monitor these closely to ensure that recruitment and retention activities are targeted effectively and appropriately.
-The challenges to fair access in the current economic and demographic climate for UK Higher Education are not insignificant, and strenuous efforts are made by the University to mitigate, as far as practicable, the wider contextual risks to social inclusion, participation and success in HE. - 1.4 In noting our comparative success against national and location-adjusted sector benchmarks, the University considers that predicting the medium to long-term impacts of increased fee levels and student borrowing with any degree of accuracy is difficult.
+The challenges to fair access in the current economic and demographic climate for UK Higher Education are not insignificant, and strenuous efforts are made by the University to mitigate, as far as practicable, the wider contextual risks to social inclusion, participation and success in HE. - 1.4 In noting our comparative success against national and location-adjusted sector benchmarks, the University considers that predicting the medium to long-term impacts of increased fee levels and student borrowing with any degree of accuracy remains challenging.
 The complexity of anticipating the future participation or engagement of applicants from the most debt-averse sectors of society and groups historically under-represented in HE is further complicated by the introduction of alternatives to HE and the offer of private providers within an increasingly fragmented sector.
-Whilst we are constantly assembling, re-assembling and re-analysing data sets from the 2012-13 cohort demographics, it remains to be seen whether early 'blips' in information will emerge as longer term trends as predictors of applicant and student behaviours.
+Whilst we closely monitor data and trends from past years, it remains unclear whether early 'blips' in information will emerge as longer term trends to predictor applicant and student behaviours.
 The University is using available information gathered from a range of sources regarding entry, achievement and retention data to promote the use of Evidence and evaluation in concentrating available resources on the most effective, proven and measurable indicators of impact and success.
 Evidence so far is beginning to clearly indicate and reinforce the view that outreach activities are highly and potentially the most effective means of promoting fair access to HE and eliciting applications for prospective entrants from under-represented groups.